Koudela/eArc-di/README.md

 load to achieve this or use [earc/components-di](https://github.com/Koudela/eArc-component-di).

-### subset generation/decoupling dependencies

-Injecting the dependency container of the controller into the business classes is a bad but unfortunate popular habit.
-At first sight it makes life easy, but it hides the dependencies and every programmer need to know the whole code to keep track of dependencies.
-On the other hand injecting the classes itself into the business api kills the benefits of lazy evaluation.
-To get the best of both worlds the earc dependency container supports subset generation.

 The aim of subset generation was given up.
 You can achieve something similar using [earc/components-di](https://github.com/Koudela/eArc-component-di).